kananiyashvi180-svg/veloop-levelup-dashboard/README.md

 Large Screen → 1920px+
 ```

-The mobile layout is designed independently rather than simply shrinking the desktop layout.
+The mobile experience is intentionally designed rather than simply shrinking the desktop layout.

 ### Mobile Priority